oblasko/prostate-segmentation/week_09/week_09_report.md

         os.system(evaluate_command)
 ```
-## Training the reinforcement classification on different number of epochs
+## Training the transfer learning classification on different number of epochs

 Each number of epochs were run 3 times and then averaged.